Nota-NetsPresso/NetsPresso-ModelSearch-Dataset-Validator/README.md

-# Confirm your dataset structure to use NetsPresso
+# Validate your dataset structure to use NetsPresso
 This repository can be used to validate dataset structure to use NetsPresso.

 ## How to use